pulp-platform/cheshire/docs/gs.md

 ## Targets

-A *target* refers to an end use of Cheshire, be it in simulation, FPGA implementation, or ASIC integration.
-Your next steps will depend on your desired target; see the [Targets](tg/index.md) chapter for more information.
+A *target* is an end use for Cheshire.
+Each target requires different steps from here; read the page for your desired target in the following [Targets](tg/index.md) chapter.